-The description can be used for any purpose, but it is typically used to provide information about the purpose of the artifact.

-4. Choose the artifacts to include in the baseline.

-- 1. Click the Select Baseline Content button.
+- Type a description into the Description field.
+The description can be used for any purpose, but it is typically used to provide information about the - 4.
+Choose the artifacts to include in the baseline. - 1.
+Click the Select Baseline Content button.
 The Select Baseline Content dialog appears.
 By default, all artifacts are added to the Baseline Contents section on the right side of the dialog. - 2.
 Use the Add and Remove buttons to move all of the desired artifacts to the right side of the dialog. - 3.
 Click OK to save the baseline contents.